MrDataPsycho/dash-engine/README.md

 ## How Run the App
-You can clone the repository Install all the requirements in a virtual environment and run the code in the `helper.sh` fine to initiate the development server locally.
+You can clone the repository Install all the requirements in a virtual environment and run the code in the `helper.sh` file to initiate the development server locally.
 To run in the production grade server have a look on the `Procfile`.

 ## Ideal Way to Write Apps